sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/advanced-features/recording-advanced.md

 ### Accessing recording files directly from the S3 bucket

 In this tutorial, we have added an additional method to allow access to recording files directly from the S3 bucket by creating a presigned URL.
-To accomplish this, we have created a new endpoint (`GET /recordings/:recordingName/url`) to get the recording URL depending on the playback strategy defined in the environment variable `RECORDING_PLAYBACK_STRATEGY`, whose value can be `PROXY` or `URL`:
+To accomplish this, we have created a new endpoint (`GET /recordings/:recordingName/url`) to get the recording URL depending on the playback strategy defined in the environment variable `RECORDING_PLAYBACK_STRATEGY`, whose value can be `PROXY` or `S3`:

 ```javascript title="<a href='https://github.com/OpenVidu/openvidu-livekit-tutorials/blob/master/advanced-features/openvidu-recording-node/src/controllers/recording.controller.js#L104-L127' target='_blank'>recording.controller.js</a>" linenums="104"
 recordingController.get("/:recordingName/url", async (req, res) => {